Taura Station: Station layout

 The station consists of two tracks and a single island platform connected to the station building by a footbridge.
 The station is located in a valley between two tunnels.
 Because of this, the usable length of the platform is short, necessitating use of a selective door operation system for longer trains.
 Specifically, the doors of the first car, and the first door of the next car of 11-car trains stopping at the station will not open.
 For that, Yokosuka Line cars (E217 series and E235 series) are equipped with a switch for keeping the doors shut, and there are warning stickers on the doors that do not open.

 There is an over-track station building, with exits on either side of the overpass, and ticket gates in the middle.
 In March 2010, elevators were installed between the concourse (inside the ticket gates) and platform, and between the station building (outside the ticket gates) and the exits.
 A multi-function toilet was also built.

-The roof over the platform was built during World War II, and it supports are a mixture of wood and rail iron, even today.
+The roof over the platform was built during World War II, and its supports are a mixture of wood and rail iron, even today.